MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/delegate-ad-fs-pshell-access.md

 Role capabilities are referenced by the flat name (filename without the extension) of the role capability file.
 If multiple role capabilities are available on the system with the same flat name, PowerShell uses its implicit search order to select the effective role capability file.
 It doesn't give access to all role capability files with the same name.

 To specify a Role Capability File with a path, use the `RoleCapabilityFiles` argument.
-For a subfolder, JEA looks for valid Powershell modules that contain a `RoleCapabilities` subfolder, where the `RoleCapabilityFiles` argument should be modified to be `RoleCapabilities`.
+For a subfolder, JEA looks for valid PowerShell modules that contain a `RoleCapabilities` subfolder, where the `RoleCapabilityFiles` argument should be modified to be `RoleCapabilities`.

 Sample session configuration file: